DOI-USGS/data-cataloginator/README.md

 ## Getting started

+__Requirements__

+The [requirements.txt](/requirements.txt) file lists required python packages for running the Data Cataloginator.

 __Installation notes__

-Pygraphviz is a difficult install
+Pygraphviz is a difficult install.
+You can try:

 ```sh
 python3 -m pip install \